ballerina-platform/ballerina-spec/beps/lib-ftp/1420_ftp_client_retry_support.md

 2. **Support for streaming operations**: Would require buffering or server-side resume capability.
 Rejected because it defeats the purpose of streaming and adds significant complexity.

-3. **Retry for write operations**: Could be supported for idempotent writes, but rejected because failure scenarios (partial writes) make it non-idempotent and risky.
+3. **Retry for write operations**: Could be supported for OVERWRITE mode only (idempotent), but rejected because APPEND mode is not idempotent and the complexity of mode-specific behavior is not worth it.

 4. **Circuit breaker pattern**: Would prevent cascading failures but adds complexity.
+Deferred to future work.

+5. **Listener retry support**: Listener operations have different semantics (poll-based vs request-based) and require different retry handling.
 Deferred to future work.

 ## Testing